Items 1-10 of 34

 Sitting somewhere between the Habanero and Fatalii, the Bonda Ma Jacques is a very hot chilli, bright yellow in colour with a citrus flavour and strong, fruity scent.

-A former world record holder, this chilli is not for the faint hearted!
+A former world record holder, the Butch T Trinidad Scorpion chilli is not for the faint hearted!
 Easily identifiable, thanks to their sharp point that resembles its namesake - a scorpion tail!

 The world’s hottest chilli!
 The Carolina Reaper leaves all other chillies for dead, with the hottest of pods reaching over 2 million SHU.
 Not for the faint hearted!